Green Holiday Entertaining Tips

 Go Au Natural with These Green Holiday Entertaining Tips

 Forget the plastic Santas and other gaudy trim.
-Go natural this year with your decorations and help the environment along with extending your holiday budget.
+This year, go au natural with your decorations, help the environment, and extend your holiday budget.
+Here are some ideas to get you started:

 • String popcorn and cranberries to trim the tree.
 This is going back to basics at its best.